Honors Independent Studies Come in Two Styles:

 If a standard university course you wish to take does not offer an affiliated Honors colloquium, you may contact the course instructor to discuss adding a 1-2 credit HI.
 Or if you would like to pursue research not addressed in a standard UMass course, you may contact an instructor to negotiate a 3-6 credit ISH on a topic of your choice, or related to the faculty member's personal research or scholarship.

-- The 1-2 credit HI must be guided by the affiliated non-honors course instructor and involve at least eight hours of student/faculty contact time over the course of the semester.*
+- The 1-2 credit HI must be guided by the affiliated non-honors course instructor and involve at least eight hours of student/faculty contact time over the course of the semester (note that "add-on" HI are not permitted with any kind of stand-alone independent study, practicum or internship).*

 - The 3-6 credit ISH requires that you provide a syllabus-like proposal, documentation of the workload, and have at least one-half hour of contact with the sponsor per credit per week, with approximately three to four hours of work per credit per week.